-She also happens to be one of the most talented cake bakers and decorators out there and is the author of Surprise Inside Cakes, a gorgeous cookbook that will kind of blow your mind.
+She also happens to be one of the most talented cake bakers and decorators out there.
 While none of her creations are low carb or gluten-free, they are a wonderful source of inspiration.
-I had bookmarked her Blueberry Zucchini Cake with Lemon Buttercream ages ago as potential recipe for low-carbification.
+I had bookmarked her Blueberry Zucchini Cake with Lemon Buttercream ages ago as potential recipe for a low carb makeover.
 And then a reader emailed me with the link, suggesting I make it over.
 And THEN I ended up with a super-productive zucchini plant in my garden that gives me 1 or 2 large zukes every few days.
 It also happens to be blueberry season here in the Pacific Northwest.
 With all of those stars aligned, how could I not make this?

-The best low carb cake of the summer!
-Zucchini, blueberries and lemon come together in a heavenly gluten-free, grain-free dessert.
-Inspired by I Am Baker
+The best low carb lemon blueberry cake.
+Zucchini, blueberries and lemon come together in a heavenly delicious sugar-free layer cake.

 - 3 cups shredded zucchini